perpetualCreations/dotfiles/README.md

 The CPU frequency presented is the average of all cores, the default configuration Conky generates only pulls frequency data from the first core.

 If your main network interface is not `wlan0`, please change the Conky configuration at `.config/conky/conky.conf`, replacing all instances of `wlan0` with your network interface's name.

+### Glava
+Mildly unstable in testing.

+Works best with `gruvbox-waterfall-modded.jpg` or `gruvbox-waterfall.jpg`, and other light wallpapers, otherwise the audio bars won't be visible.

+Alternatively, you can change the bar color to fit dark backgrounds by editing `~/.config/glava/bars.glsl` and replacing `#282828` with `#ebdbb2`.